Development is significant step toward skin grafts that can be integrated into patient’s skin.

 “We are still not at that step, but we are one step closer,” Karande said.

-“This significant development highlights the vast potential of 3D bioprinting in precision medicine, where solutions can be tailored to specific situations and eventually to individuals,” said Deepak Vashishth, the director CBIS.
+“This significant development highlights the vast potential of 3D bioprinting in precision medicine, where solutions can be tailored to specific situations and eventually to individuals,” said Deepak Vashishth, the director of CBIS.
 “This is a perfect example of how engineers at Rensselaer are solving challenges related to human health.”

 Karande said more work will need to be done to address the challenges associated with burn patients, which include the loss of nerve and vascular endings.
-But the grafts his team has created bring researchers closer to helping people with more discrete issues, like diabetic or pressure ulcers.
+But the grafts his team has created bring researchers closer to helping people with more discrete issues, like diabetes or pressure ulcers.

 “For those patients, these would be perfect, because ulcers usually appear at distinct locations on the body and can be addressed with smaller pieces of skin,” Karande said.
 “Wound healing typically takes longer in diabetic patients, and this could also help to accelerate that process.”

 Reference: “3D bioprinting of a vascularized and perfusable skin graft using human keratinocytes, (…)” by Dr. Tânia Baltazar, Dr. Jonathan Merola, Miss Carolina Motter Catarino, Miss Catherine Bingchan Xie, Dr. Nancy Kirkiles-Smith, Dr. Vivian Lee, Miss Stéphanie Yuki Kolbeck Hotta, Dr. Guohao Dai, Dr. Xiaowei Xu, Dr. Frederico Castelo Ferreira, Dr. W Mark Saltzman, Dr. Jordan S Pober and Prof. Pankaj Karande, 1 November 2019, Tissue Engineering Part A.